redhat-cop/infra.aap_configuration/README.md

 ## Using this collection

-You can make use of this collection by directly invoking the roles or modules using the FQCN (fully qualified collection name).
+You can make use of this collection by directly invoking the roles using the FQCN (fully qualified collection name).

 In a playbook this might look like: